valdiearsanur/db-table-migration-ansible/README.md

 ## 1. Prerequisites
 1. Docker engine
 It usable for test drive our ansible roles.
-1. Docker SDK for python
+1. Docker SDK for python (OPTIONAL, unless you want to perform isolated test for your ansible scripts)
     ```
     pip install docker
     ```